Dublin United Soccer Club General Information and More

 NOTES about DUSC Player Evaluations that make Dublin United Soccer Club unique:

-1. Players whose parents AND current or future coach agree on team placement need not attend evaluations (unless the coach requests the player to do so).
+1. Players whose parents AND current or future coach agree on team placement will be asked to attend ONE NIGHT of evaluations.
 Keep in mind, COACHES develop their own rosters with assistance from DUSC.

 2. Players are EVALUATED for placement and are NOT "CUT" based on the players skill level.